RedHatTurtle/frei/README.md

 Indentation must be done with spaces, not tabs, and at an increment of 2 per level.

 ### Avoid unnecessary blocks {}
-When issuing a single command after a loop or conditional expression use `do` instead of single line blocks.
+When issuing a single command after a loop or conditional expression favor the single statement form of these expressions (ex: `for ... do`, `if ... then`) instead of blocks with only one statement.

 ### Use descriptive naming
 Give as descriptive a name as possible, within reason.
 Abbreviations that would be familiar to someone outside your